Arabasta/ad-fullstack/back/fastApi/price_predictor/service/README.md

 This Python script was used to fetch stock data for S&P 500 companies, processes it, and uploads the data to an S3 bucket.
 The script utilizes the Polygon API for retrieving stock data and AWS SDK (Boto3) for interacting with Amazon S3.

+Note: Due to its requirement of API secrets, it is not refactored into this repository for running locally.
+As per the `README.md` located in `/back/fastApi/price_predictor/`, all cloud related requirements have been refactored and simulated into the respective repositories at `/back/fastApi/price_predictor/machine_learning` and `/back/fastApi/price_predictor/data`.

 ## Prerequisites

 Before running the script, ensure you have the following: